Green Beans with Lemon, Parmesan, and Pine Nuts

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Green Beans with Lemon, Parmesan, and Pine Nuts would be a perfect side dish for any phase of the South Beach Diet as well as most low-carb diet plans.
+Green Beans with Lemon, Parmesan, and Pine Nuts would be a perfect side dish for any phase of the original South Beach Diet and they are low enough in net carbs for most any low-carb diet plan.

 Find More Recipes Like This One: